goforj/collection/README.md

 * **≈** means the two libraries are effectively equivalent
 * **∞x less** means one side allocates while the other allocates nothing
-* Single-operation helpers are intentionally close in performance
+* Single-operation helpers are intentionally close in performance if not exceeds
 * Multi-step pipelines highlight the architectural difference

-If you prefer immutable, one-off helpers — `lo` is outstanding.
+If you prefer immutable, one-off helpers - `lo` is outstanding.
-If you write **expressive, chained data pipelines** and care about hot-path performance — `collection` is built for that job.
+If you write **expressive, chained data pipelines** and care about hot-path performance - `collection` is built for that job.

 ## Performance Philosophy

 > **tl;dr**: *lo* is excellent.
-We solve a different problem — and in chained pipelines, that difference matters.
+We solve a different problem - and in chained pipelines, that difference matters.

 `lo` is a fantastic library and a major inspiration for this project.
 It is battle-tested, idiomatic, and often the right choice when you want small, standalone helpers that operate on slices in isolation.

 `collection` takes a different approach.

 Rather than treating each operation as an independent transformation, `collection` is built around **explicit, fluent pipelines**.
-Many operations are designed to **mutate the same backing slice intentionally**, allowing chained workflows to avoid intermediate allocations and unnecessary copying — while still making that behavior visible and documented.
+Many operations are designed to **mutate the same backing slice intentionally**, allowing chained workflows to avoid intermediate allocations and unnecessary copying - while still making that behavior visible and documented.

-That design choice doesn’t matter much for single operations.
-It matters a *lot* once you start chaining.
+That design choice doesn't matter much for some single operations.
+It matters a *lot* once you start chaining and especially in hot paths.

 ## Why chaining changes the performance story